Menu

 Purpose

-The purpose of this award is to support a networking and educational experience for Black medical students interested in pursuing a career in urology.
-The award will help to support the travel and registration expenses for students who are planning to present at least one accepted abstract at the 2023 AUA Annual Meeting In Chicago, Illinois (up to $1500).
-Only students who are presenting abstracts are eligible for this award.
-(Eligibility will be confirmed with the senior author on the accepted abstract for each selected student.)
+This award supports the networking and educational experience for Black medical students aspiring to pursue a career in Urology.
+It aims to assist with travel and registration expenses for students who are planning to present at least one accepted abstract at the 2024 AUA Annual Meeting in San Antonio, Texas (up to $1500).
+Eligibility for this award is exclusive to students presenting abstracts, and confirmation will be sought from the senior author on the accepted abstract for each selected student

 Eligibility